 In the event of an emergency, this organization offers immediate financial assistance for veterinary care.
 Their grants are usually between $150 to $200 and they usually respond to applications within two business days.

 Get Help With Vet Bills Today

 Repay your pet’s loyalty by giving them the best care possible.
-All of these resources are fit to help keep your pet happy and healthy.
+All of these resources offer assistance with vet bills and are fit to help keep your pet happy and healthy.